thaliaarchi/unix-news/users/specific.md

 Licensees with more than one source are in separate files:
 [University of Alberta](alberta.md).

-License agreements are in licenses/: Katholieke Universiteit Nijmegen.
+License agreements are in licenses/: Katholieke Universiteit Nijmegen and Katholieke Universiteit Leuven.

 - ["The Network UNIX System"](https://archive.org/details/networkunixsyste155holm) \
   Steve Holmgren \